Park Closed at Stanford Ave. Entrance/Parking Lot and park area

 Ohlone College parking, 43600 Mission Blvd., Fremont, CA 94539-5847.
 Access from Pine Street or Witherly Lane off Mission Blvd.
 Both the Peak Trail and the Panorama trail lead to the Mission Peak summit.
 Note that Lots M, N, O, and P will be closed for Ohlone College construction projects January 2014 – Summer 2015.

-Parking is available in Lots G, H, K E, and D. There is a $2 parking fee Monday through Saturday (free after 5pm on Saturday), when school is in session.
+Parking is available in Lots G, H, K E, and D. There is a $2 parking fee Monday through Saturday, when school is in session.
 Parking is free on Holidays, after 5 p.m. on Saturdays, and on Sundays.
 Parking lot vending machines take cash or credit cards.
 Note that overnight parking is not allowed at Ohlone College.

 - Park at Ohlone College